Art3m198/Algorithm/README.md

 Algorithm for calculating the processing mode for a CNC machine

 - Javascript (jquery) and HTML
-- Entering data, calculating the processing mode, and saving the result to a file
+- Entering data, calculating the processing mode and saving the result to a file

 ## Options/Usage